 3 SWDCLK Input Serial wire clock.
 Uses internal pull down re- sistor.
 Do not connect if not needed.
 4 SWDIO Input Serial wire input/output.
-Uses internal pull u resistor.
+Uses internal pull up resistor.
 Do not connect if not needed.
 5 P0.21 /RESET Input Reset pin.
-A low signal resets the module.
-Uses internal pull up resistor.
-6 P0.05/AIN3 BOOT Input Boot pin.
+A low signal resets the module Uses internal pull up resistor.
+6 P0.05/AIN3 BOOT Input Boot pin with internal pull up resistor during start-up.
 A low signal during and short af- ter reset starts the module in OTA bootloader mode.
-Uses internal pull up resistor 1 .
 Do not connect if not needed.
-7 VDD Supply Supply voltage 8 P0.10/NFC2 2 OP_MODE Input Operation mode pin with internal pull down re- sistor 1 during start-up.
+7 VDD Supply Supply voltage 8 P0.10/NFC2 OP_MODE Input Operation mode pin with internal pull down re- sistor during start-up.
 Low level or open: Nor- mal Mode.
 High level: Peripheral only Mode.
 Do not connect if not needed.
-9 P0.09/NFC1 2 RESERVED I/O Do not connect.
-10 P0.00/XL1 2 LED_1 Output Indicates the module state (active high).
+9 P0.09/NFC1 BUSY Output Indicates if module is busy with data transmis- sion.
+See section 10.3.2 to check how to use this pin in Peripheral only Mode.
+In Command mode this pin must not be respected.
+Do not connect, if not needed.
+10 P0.00/XL1 LED_1 Output Indicates the module state (active high).
 Do not connect if not needed.
-11 P0.01/XL2 2 LED_2 Output Indicates the module state (active high).
+11 P0.01/XL2 LED_2 Output Indicates the module state (active high).
 Do not connect if not needed.
-12 P0.02/AIN0 UTXD Output UART(Transmission) 13 P0.03/AIN1 URXD Input UART (Reception).
-Uses internal pull up re- sistor 1 .
-14 P0.04/AIN2 /RTS Output Only used if flow control is enabled.
-Do not connect if not needed.
-15 P0.28/AIN4 /CTS Input Only used if flow control is enabled.
-Do not connect if not needed.
+12 P0.02/AIN0 UTXD Output UART (Transmission), if UART is enabled .
+13 P0.03/AIN1 URXD Input UART (Reception) with internal pull up resis- tor , if UART is enabled .
+14 P0.04/AIN2 /RTS Output /RTS signal if UART and flow control is en- abled.
+Input floating otherwise.
+Do not con- nect if not needed.
+15 P0.28/AIN4 /CTS Input /CTS signal if UART and flow control is en- abled.
+Input floating otherwise.
+Do not con- nect if not needed.
 16 P0.29/AIN5 WAKE_UP Input Wake-up will allow leaving the system-off mode or re-enabling the UART.
-Uses internal pull up resistor 1 .
+Uses internal pull up resistor .
 Do not connect if not needed.
 17 GND Supply Ground